teambition/DropdownMenu/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

- DropdownMenu is a dropdown menu for navigationController in Swift, It  can be associated in any please if have a navigationController
+ DropdownMenu is a dropdown menu for navigationController in Swift, It  can be associated in any place if have a navigationController

  ![](./DropdownMenu.gif)